-Significant mining activity has taken place in the Southern Expansion Area since our last annual report and between our July 2020 and January 2021 site visits (Photos 1 to 3).
-The mining is being accomplished with three active temporary benches with reclamation occurring in stages following excavation along permanent benches.
-The uppermost bench exists near the western margin of the Southern Expansion Area (see Stations 21-01 and 21-04 in Figure 2).
-The next bench to the east is in the vicinity of Stations 21-2 and 21-05 (Figure 2).
-The lowest bench observed during our January 2021 site visit is in the vicinity of Stations 21-03 and 21-06 (Figure 2) and is at approximately EL 6,545 ft, based on GPS measurement and information provided by on-site personnel.
-Each bench appears to be approximately 35 feet lower than the bench to its west.
+Significant mining activity has taken place in the Southern Expansion Area since our last Annual Report and between our June 2023 and November 2023 site visits.
+The mining is being accomplished with two active temporary benches with reclamation occurring in stages following excavation along permanent benches.
+The upper bench observed during the 2023 site visits exists near the southwestern margin of the Southern Expansion Area (see Stations 24-01, 24-02, and 24-03) and is at approximately EL 6,440 ft.
+The lowest bench observed during our site visit is in the vicinity of Stations 24-04 and 24-05 (Figure 2) and is at approximately EL 6,405 ft.
+Each bench is approximately 35 feet lower than the bench to its west.
+Bench elevations were provided on-site by Phillip Courtney with Martin Marietta at the time of the June and November 2023 inspections.

-Based on the current mine plan developed by Martin Marietta (formerly Lafarge West, Inc.) in December, 2003, and the current Colorado Division of Minerals and Geology mine plan, we understand that the mine will eventually be excavated to the topographic configuration shown in Figure 2, with an approximate final mine floor elevation of EL 6,200 ft.
+Based on the current mine plan developed by Martin Marietta (formerly Lafarge West, Inc.) in December 2003, and the current Colorado Division of Minerals and Geology mine plan, we understand that the mine will eventually be excavated to an approximate final mine floor elevation of EL 6,200 ft as approved in the permit.
 The orientations of the final planned highwalls are the basis for our rock structural discontinuity assessment, as discussed in Section 6.0.